 (15) A proposed schedule for industrial, commercial, and residential customer surveys to obtain data on end-use appliance penetration, end-use saturation rates, and end-use electricity consumption patterns.

-(16) A discussion detailing how information from Advanced Metering Infrastructure (AMI) and smart grid will be used to enhance usage data and improve load forecasts, DSM programs, and other aspects of planning.
+(16) A discussion detailing how information from Advanced Metering Infrastructure (AMI) and smart grid, where available, will be used to enhance usage data and improve load forecasts, DSM programs, and other aspects of planning.

 (17) A discussion of distributed generation within the service territory and its potential effects on generation, transmission, and distribution planning and load forecasting.